OVAKO SAVES TIME BY AGGREGATING ALL TRANSPORT BOOKINGS INTO A SINGLE SOLUTION.

 “Our priority has been to get going quickly with the least possible friction to directly achieve the performance we wanted.
 And that’s what we got.”
 Ted Lundström, Purchasing Category Manager Logistics, Ovako

 As Ovako has only recently started to book all its transports with Unifaun, they are currently fine-tuning daily operational use.
 All bookings are made manually, i.e. without integration with any business system.
 This was a voluntary choice to do so from the start.
 Changing the booking process should not be a large and cumbersome IT project, but a simple transition from how they used to make bookings.
 The next step is to look at the benefits of an integration with the business system.

 PERSONAL CONTACT WITH UNIFAUN TMS

 “Mattias at Unifaun deserves full credit for how well everything has gone.”
 Ted Lundström

-With an Enterprise-account, you are always given a personal contact at Unifaun so that each specific company can maximise its particular use of the system.
-The setup is always based on a number of standardised basic modules, which are then adapted for specific customer needs.
+With a TMS account, you are always given a personal contact at Unifaun so that each specific company can maximize its particular use of the system.
+The setup is always based on a number of standardized basic modules, which are then adapted for specific customer needs.

 For Ovako, a private domain name group was set up for example.
 This means that different offices work on their own accounts.
 A local office therefore only sees its own bookings, which makes things easier to use and monitor.
 Some, for e.g. head office, can choose to see everything in order to extract more comprehensive information and statistics.